Welcome to today's edition of the Rush 24-7 podcast.

 It's reported that Valerie Jarrett arranged a dinner for some other advisors outside the political scene.

-And the main topic They discussed was civility in the world of political discourse.
+And the main topic they discussed was civility in the world of political discourse.

 There's a Gallup poll that's come out today asking if you're better off now than in 2008.

-This is this is there is a movement going in the right direction.
+There is a movement going in the right direction.

 56% of registered voters in a dozen states say they and their family are not better off today than they were four years ago, up from 54% in late 2011.

-Forty percent said they were better off, down from 43%.
+40% say they were better off, down from 43%.

 This is very bad news.